raigon44/XAI-Latent-Variable-in-Computer-Vision/README.md

 ### Variational AutoEncoder (VAE)

 Variational AutoEncoder overcomes the deterministic nature of AE by replacing the deterministic latent space **z** with a stochastic sampling operation.
-Insteand of learning a single latent vector **z**, for each input image, VAE learns a mean vector and a standard deviation vector.
+Instead of learning a single latent vector **z**, for each input image, VAE learns a mean vector and a standard deviation vector.
 It then samples from this mean and standard deviation to compute the latent sample **z**.
 So during the training of a VAE, for the same input image, different latent vectors are sampled from the distribution (mean & std).
-This means there is no longer a one to one mapping between the input image a latent space.
+This means there is no longer a one to one mapping between the input image and a point in latent space.
 Every input image is mapped to a distibution in the latent space.
 This also ensure that the latent space created by VAE will be continous and thus enables the smooth interpolation.

 <img src="VAE.PNG" alt="Variational AuotEncoder">